AlexxIT/go2rtc/README.md

 **whep**

-[WebRTC/WHEP](https://datatracker.ietf.org/doc/draft-murillo-whep/) - is an replaced by [WebRTC/WISH](https://datatracker.ietf.org/doc/charter-ietf-wish/02/) standard for WebRTC video/audio viewers.
+[WebRTC/WHEP](https://datatracker.ietf.org/doc/draft-murillo-whep/) - is replaced by [WebRTC/WISH](https://datatracker.ietf.org/doc/charter-ietf-wish/02/) standard for WebRTC video/audio viewers.
 But it may already be supported in some third-party software.
 It is supported in go2rtc.

 **go2rtc**